CopernicaMarketingSoftware/Documentation/SMTPeter/secure.md

 Besides the policy you can specify a percentage of mails to which the policy should be applied to.
-If you set the policy to "quarantine", and the precentage to "10", it means that only 10% of all mails that do not come from a SMTPeter.com server should be quarantined, and you want all other mails to be accepted anyway.
+If you set the policy to "quarantine", and the percentage to "10", it means that only 10% of all mails that do not come from a SMTPeter.com server should be quarantined, and you want all other mails to be accepted anyway.
 If you set the policy to "reject, and the percentage to "5", it means that only 5% of all mails that do not come form SMTPeter.com server should be rejected.
 The other 95% of the mails that do not come from SMTPeter.com will be quarantined in this case.

 So, after having used the slow rollout setting suggested by SMTPeter